nalej/docs/tutorials/appdeployment_wclusters.md

 SERVICE_RUNNING
 ```

 Where it tells you the status of the current instance.
-Since it is "RUNNING", we can start working with it immediately!
+Since it is "SERVICE_RUNNING", we can start working with it immediately!

 #### Web Interface